Skip to Content

 While the VA offers these exceptions, lenders also have their own standards that might affect occupancy requirements.

-VA Streamline Refinancing and Occupancy
+VA Streamline Refinance Occupancy Requirements

-For example, a veteran who buys a home with a VA loan and then gets transferred overseas can rent out the home and still refinance that existing mortgage based on prior occupancy.
+For example, a Veteran who buys a home with a VA loan and then gets transferred overseas can rent out the home and still refinance that existing mortgage based on prior occupancy.

 VA lenders need to prove that you plan to use your VA loan to purchase a home as your primary residence, so you must agree to occupy the house yourself for at least 12 months.
 After that, you can rent out your current home without having to refinance.